reasonat/tikkeprofile/profiles/tikke/modules/tvi/README.txt

 	 their arguments are identical.
 However, it is a good idea to give all TVI views that provide page displays a path other than the default taxonomy/term/*.
-Alternatively, you may remove the page displays and simply use the default or block view for TVI views: this is recommended.
+Alternatively, you may remove the page displays and simply use a block view for TVI views: this is recommended.

 5: TVI uses hook_menu_alter to replace the taxonomy/term/* callback.
 Unlike the re-direct method, which causes your server to be queried 2 or more